Markus-Hefner/Portfolio-Project-5/README.md

 * Describe your business requirements

-1. The customer would like to know which factors are most relevant for task success.
+1. The client would like to know which factors are most relevant for task success.
-2. Furthermore the customer is interested in what the correlation between the AI usage, the number of commits and bugs is.
+2. Furthermore the client is interested if there is a "sweet spot" for the use of AI tools in terms of hours in relation to task success.
-3. Also the customer would like to have a model to predict whether or not a developer is likely to not succeed based on the most relevant factors.
+3. Also the client would like to have a model to predict whether or not a developer is likely to not succeed based on the most relevant factors.

 ## Hypothesis and how to validate?